josemanugomezballesteros-spec/Bar-Parental-Control-Skipper/README.md

 For running the app just drop the .app that is in the .dmg in your applications folder and run tis command in your terminal: xattr -d com.apple.quarantine /Applications/BarPCskiper.app

+(change the "/Applications/BarPCskiper.app" to the exact route of the app, you can do that by pasting this command "xattr -d com.apple.quarantine " dragging the BarPCskipper app and pressing intro)